E-junkie Shopping Cart and Digital Delivery

 Once I made a horrible driving error.
 I’m pretty sure it was the one and only time, but I completely cut someone off on the Interstate.

 Indeed, it’s all a crescendoing avalanche of foolishness.
 Incited, second motorist blows his horn and starts to tail me in a move of solidarity against vehicular injustice.
-No doubt readying a tall finger for my witness.
+Things are getting totally nuts.
+No doubt he’s readying a tall finger for my witness.
 My NASCAR lane changing moves soon best him, or maybe he realizes a highway fatality is too high a price just to send a hackneyed message.

 As I flee I see the victim in my mirror.
 He’s frothing and out of his mind with rage.
 He’s waving limbs around in wild fury, gassing it.
 He’s in hot pursuit.
 It’s a Jeep thing, maybe.